 As fall abundance surveys were not conducted during the current study year, estimated Rainbow Trout juvenile abundance was calculated based on spring surveys conducted by Andrusak and Thorley (2019).
 Previously estimated fall abundance for juvenile Rainbow Trout increased from 2013 to 2014, followed by sharp decreases in 2015 and 2016.
 Conversely, the spring surveys estimated an increase in the juvenile Rainbow Trout population from 2015 to 2017.
 The similarities between spring and fall Rainbow Trout juvenile abundance estimates in 2015, and the higher abundance estimates for spring versus fall in 2013 and 2016 were surprising, given that Decker and Hagen (2009) estimated the overwintering mortality to be approximately 71%.
-In Year 10 (Golder and Poisson 2019 in prep.), it was speculated that this discrepancy may be because the assumed observer efficiency estimates for the fall abundance estimates were too high (based on observer efficiencies reported in Andrusak 2017).
-Including updated observer efficiencies (Andrusak and Thorley 2018) did not correct this discrepancy.
-As reported in Year 10 (Golder and Poisson 2019 in prep.), if the decreasing juvenile Rainbow Trout populations documented by the previous fall abundance surveys is factual, it may be linked to a decline in Lardeau River Gerrard Rainbow escapement into the Duncan River (Andrusak and Andrusak 2015).
+In Year 10 (Golder and Poisson 2019a), it was speculated that this discrepancy may be because the assumed observer efficiency estimates for the fall abundance estimates were too high (based on observer efficiencies reported in Andrusak 2017).
+Including updated observer efficiencies (Andrusak and Thorley 2018) in Year 11 did not correct this discrepancy (Golder and Poisson 2019b.
+As reported in Year 10 (Golder and Poisson 2019a), if the decreasing juvenile Rainbow Trout populations documented by the previous fall abundance surveys is factual, it may be linked to a decline in Lardeau River Gerrard Rainbow escapement into the Duncan River (Andrusak and Andrusak 2015).
 These finding should be interpreted with caution as the models used in the individual programs were different.

-Estimated spring abundance for juvenile Rainbow Trout in 2018 decreased sharply from the previous year and were the lowest since 2013.
-Andrusak and Thorley (2019) report that this decline is a result of large changes in total spawner returns and fluctuations in egg deposition related to variation in size at maturity associated with food limitations related to collapse of Kokanee.
-Total mean annual estimates for the number of Rainbow Trout juveniles stranded were consistently low, ranging from 0.8% (95% CRI of 0.4% to 2.2%) of the Rainbow Trout age-1 spring population in 2010 to 4.2% (95% CRI of 2.0% to 11.8%) in 2015.
-Based on these low estimates and the findings of Andrusak and Thorley (2019), there is no evidence to suggest a correlation between the decline in Rainbow Trout juvenile spring abundance in 2018 and DDM operations.
+Estimated spring abundance for juvenile Rainbow Trout in 2020 increased sharply from the previous year and were the second highest since 2013.
+Total mean annual estimates using randomized sampling methodology for the number of Rainbow Trout juveniles stranded were consistently low, ranging from 0.6% (95% CRI of 0.3% to 1.4%) of the Rainbow Trout age-1 spring population in 2010 to 3.2% (95% CRI of 1.7% to 7.3%) in 2015.
+Based on these low estimates and the findings of Andrusak and Thorley (2019), there is no evidence to suggest a significant impact on the Lower Duncan River Rainbow Trout population resulting from DDM operations.
 Therefore, with the current state of knowledge hypothesis H02 is not rejected for Rainbow Trout.
-It can be concluded that fish stranding as a result of DDM operations does not have a significant impact on juvenile Rainbow Trout populations.
+It can be concluded that fish stranding as a result of DDM operations does not considerably affect juvenile Rainbow Trout populations.
+Rainbow Trout stranding estimation for the current year should be interpreted with caution as they may underrepresent total stranding due to the exclusion of RE2019-03 results from the data analysis.